Roommetro/Friendly.WPFStandardControls/README.md

 Friendly.WPFStandardControls
 ============================

-You must learn Friendly first.
+This library is a layer on top of
-Because this library is built on Friendly Layer.
+Friendly, so you must learn that first.
-But, it is very easy.
+But it is very easy to learn.

 http://www.english.codeer.co.jp/test-automation/friendly-fundamental